-- Areas associated with major nodes along 1600 East have been identified as potential - 1577 locations for mixed land uses in the Future Land Use Plan.
+Areas associated with major nodes along 1600 East have been identified as potential locations for mixed land uses in the Future Land Use Plan.
 These areas are intended to

-- accommodate a diversity of residential uses and appropriate commercial/professional - 1579 uses.
+- accommodate a diversity of residential uses and appropriate commercial/professional - uses.
 A required feature of these mixed use nodes are strong transportation and - 1580 pedestrian network connectivity, as well as appropriate land use transitions to existing - 1581 development. - 1582

-- 1584 Develop and enact Residential Design Guidelines. - 1585 Encourage residential development to incorporate the "clustering" of units to 1586 promote/preserve open space. - 1587 Private driveway access to new development should be from local streets, not1588 collectors. - 1589 Develop incentives to assist property owners and the City in the preservation of private 1590 and public open space. - Enact zoning ordinances that would allow higher density developments in appropriate areas within this district with the proper planning; as well as development agreements that provide the right transition, buffering and screening to adjacent lower density developments. - 1595 Develop and enact design standards for rural road profiles with minimal infrastructure 1596 improvements. - 1597 Develop and implement density control measures, such as Transfer of Development - 1598 Rights, clustering, density bonus development, mixed use, conservation easements, - and planned unit developments for larger/combined tracts. - Encourage innovative mixed land use in those areas identified as mixed use nodes inthe Future Land Use Plan. - 1602 - 1603 - 1604 - 1605 - 1606 - 1607
+- 1584 Develop and enact Residential Design Guidelines. - 1585 Encourage residential development to incorporate the "clustering" of units to 1586 promote/preserve open space. - 1587 Private driveway access to new development should be from local streets, not1588 collectors. - 1589 Develop incentives to assist property owners and the City in the preservation of private 1590 and public open space. - Enact zoning ordinances that would allow higher density developments in appropriate areas within this district with the proper planning; as well as development agreements that provide the right transition, buffering and screening to adjacent lower density developments. - 1595 Develop and enact design standards for rural road profiles with minimal infrastructure 1596 improvements. - 1597 Develop and implement density control measures, such as Transfer of Development - 1598 Rights, clustering, density bonus development, mixed use, conservation easements, 1599 and planned unit developments for larger/combined tracts. - 1600 Encourage innovative mixed land use in those areas identified as mixed use nodes in 1601 the Future Land Use Plan. - 1602 - 1603 - 1604 - 1605 - 1606 - 1607

-1608 III- TRANSPORTATION ELEMENT (Appro oved Feb.
-17, 2010) 1609 1610 TABLE OF CONTENTS 1611 A. Overview pg.
-56 1612 B. Objectives and Policies pg.
-57 1613 C. Transportation Master Plan pg.
-61 1614 1.
+1608 III- TRANSPORTATION ELEMENT (App roved Feb.
+17, 2010) 1609 1610 TABLE OF CONTENTS 1611 1612 А. В. Overview Objectives and Policies pg.57 pg.
+58 1613 C. Transportation Master Plan pg.
+62 1614 1.
 North Logan City Roads/ Transportation Master Plan Map pg.
-62 1615 2.
+63 1615 2.
 North Logan City Roads/ Transportation Priorities Map pg.
-63 1616 3.
+64 1616 3.
 North Logan City Roads/ Transportation Functional 1617 Classification Map pg.
-64 1618 D. General Implementation Strategies pg.
-65 1619 E. Corridor Development Plans pg.
-67 1620 F. Appendix - Adjacent City/County Plans Related 1621 To Transportation Maps pg.
-69-77 1622 1623 A. OVERVIEW 1624 1625 This element of the General Plan acknowledges the relationship between Land Use and Transportation.
-1626 1627 1628 interpreted to be consistent and complement the principles, objectives and policies of 1629 1630 The Transportation Element promotes the safe and efficient movement of people, goods and utilities throughout the City and extended community.
+65 1618 D. General Implementation Strategies pg.
+66 1619 Е. Corridor Development Plans pg.
+68 1620 F. Appendix - Adjacent City/County Plans Related 1621 To Transportation Maps pg.
+70-78 1622 1623 A. OV /ERVIEW 1624 1625 This element of the General Plan acknowledges the relationship between Land Use and Transportation.
+1626 1627 1628 In addition to complying with State requirements, the Transportation Element shall be interpreted to be consistent and complement the principles, objectives and policies of North Logan's General Plan.
+1629 1630 The Transportation Element promotes the safe and efficient movement of people, goods and utilities throughout the City and extended community.
 1631 1632 1633 The anticipated development pattern identified in the Land Use Element will increase the use of the City's transportation systems, including demand for local and regional roadways.
 1634 1635 1636 The City's ability to balance and facilitate the different components of its transportation system is important to the creation and preservation of a quality living and business environment.
 1637 1638 1639 1640 All components of the Transportation Element shall conform to the State of Utah's General Plan Guidelines.
 These requirements include the "general location and extent of existing and proposed freeways, arterial and collector streets, mass transit, and other modes of transportation that the Planning Commission considers appropriate, all